Italian translation on request. :)

 This is my first Daring.

-I was glad to see that this month's host, Jessica of My Recipe Project had chosen to challange us to make bread using sour dough.
+My Recipe Project had chosen to challange us to make bread using sour dough.
 I am acquanted with sour dough but I was intrigued by the fact that the first recipe given by Jessica was for rye bread.
 I never made a straight rye sourdough before.
-I also know that rye is good for you and that we should eat less white (wheat) bread so I decided to accept the dare.
-The Russian Rye bread for me!
+I also know that

 First problem was finding the wholemeal rye flour, I was afraid I would not find it in shops easily, so I started to look on the internet, but then I thought that by the time it would be delivered I may not have the time to prepare the sourdough.